Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dft.rst

 The DFT supports an SSR, using the ``TP_SSR`` template parameter, which allows for multiple cascaded kernel paths to operate in parallel.
 Kernels in one SSR rank should receive same input data as all other SSR ranks, however, each rank of SSR will produce an equal split of the DFT output.
 The outputs for each SSR should be interleaved back together to produce the final output of the DFT.

-:ref:`FIGURE_DFT_SSR_CASC` shows the input and output graph port connects for a cascaded SSR DFT..
+:ref:`FIGURE_DFT_SSR_CASC` shows the input and output graph port connects for a cascaded SSR DFT.

 .. _FIGURE_DFT_SSR_CASC:
 .. figure:: ./media/dft_ssr_3_2.png

-    **DFT Kernel Connections with TP_SSR=2 and TP_CASC_LEN=2**
+    **DFT Kernel Connections with TP_SSR=2 and TP_CASC_LEN=3**

 Maximum Point Size
 ------------------

 .. note:: The maximum ``TP_POINT_SIZE`` that can be used depends on the data type, the number of kernels in cascade, and the available data memory per kernel.
-Each frame of data in the iobuffer should be zero-padded for alignment.
+Each frame of data in the IO-buffer should be zero-padded for alignment.

 The DFT on AIE supports values of ``TP_POINT_SIZE`` from 4 to 88 (4 to 60 for cfloat ``TP_DATA_TYPE``) for a single kernel.